New Articles Of Impeachment Against POTUS Coming As 40 Percent Now Support Removal From Office, Poll Says

 — Steve Cohen (@RepCohen) August 17, 2017

-Cohen is a ranking member of the House Judiciary Subcommittee on the Constitution and Civil Justice, making him the highest ranking Democrat so far to openly call for Trump’s impeachment.
+Cohen is the ranking member of the House Judiciary Subcommittee on the Constitution and Civil Justice, making him the highest ranking Democrat so far to openly call for Trump’s impeachment.

 “As a Jew and as an American and as a representative of an African American district, I am revolted by the fact that the President of the United States couldn’t stand up and unequivocally condemn Nazis who want to kill Jews and whose predecessors murdered 6 million Jews during the Holocaust, and could not unequivocally condemn Klansmen whose organization is dedicated to terrorizing African Americans,” Cohen said on Thursday.